 - then first name

 - Step 8: You will see a list of one or more names.
-Hover your mouse over each name until you find the candidate with the right name, state, and year(s) [usually the most recent year(s) [for example: “Marshall, Robert G (Bob)”] — then click on that name
+Hover your mouse over each name until you find the candidate with the right name, the right state, and and the right year(s) [usually the most recent year(s)] [for example: “Marshall, Robert G (Bob)”] — then click on that name

 - Step 9: You will see the “Ask Anything” pop-up box.
 Click the “Go” button at the bottom on the right.